When is The Falcon and The Winter Soldier TV series released on Disney+?

 — Daniel Richtman (@DanielRPK) November 12, 2019

-Emily Van Camp can also be anticipated to reprise her position as Sharon Carter (Peggy’s Niece).
-We marvel if Peggy ever came upon about that kiss Sharon and Steve shared…
+Emily Van Camp can also be anticipated to reprise her function as Sharon Carter (Peggy’s Niece).
+We surprise if Peggy ever came upon about that kiss Sharon and Steve shared…

 What’s the Falcon/Winter Soldier TV collection about?